AnitaNal/Springboard/README.md

-# Springboard
+# Springboard Capstone
-Code for my Springboard course: Intermediate Data Science
+## A Spatial and Temporal Analysis of Crimes in Chicago
+### Problem and Intent for Research